 On a similar note, if a test comes back negative and the employee missed work to complete it — and as a result, lost their pay for that time — will you reimburse them?

 These are all concerns you must address in your own policy.
-US Drug Test Centers is able to provide online training for managers and supervisors that
+US Drug Test Centers is able to provide online training for managers and supervisors that helps them look out for signs and symptoms of drug use in the workplace for cause of reasonable suspicion.

 How You Conduct Random Testing